 May 21, 2012

 Trader Joe’s carries a number of interesting whiskies in the US states in which it has the legal ability to sell liquor.
 It carries the value peated dram Finlaggan, which despite its youth is a fine fiery peated single malt scotch at an unbelievable price.
 I thus jumped at the chance to pick up a bottle of their new Single Malt Irish Whiskey.
 The bottle states that this is double-distilled single malt whiskey made in Ireland by “an independent family-owned distillery in County Louth, Ireland.”
-That leaves no doubt whatsoever that this 4 year-old (or so) malt comes from Cooley, which is not only the only independent distiller in Ireland today,but also the only family-owned distiller AND the only maker (to my knowledge) of Irish single malt.
+That leaves no doubt whatsoever that this 4 year-old (or so) malt comes from Cooley, which is not only the only independent distiller in Ireland today,but also the only family-owned distiller AND one of only two makers of Irish single malt (Bushmills is the other).
 Oh yeah, and Cooley is located in County Louth.
 Cooley also makes Tyrconnell and Connemara, both Irish single malt whiskeys.

 This particular malt is bottled at 40% ABV and retails (at my Trader Joe’s) for a round $20.
 If you like good whiskey on the cheap, go stock up on this one now.